googleapis/google-api-ruby-client/MIGRATING.md

 this library before version `0.9`, see the [README][readme] to get started as you won't need to migrate anything.

-Code written against the `0.8.x` version of this library will not with the `0.9` version without modification.
+Code written against the `0.8.x` version of this library will not work with the `0.9` version without modification.

 ## Discovery